 3.4 Writing To Persuade

+Sometimes, you may want to persuade your reader to take a particular action or position on an issue.
 Persuasion involves putting forth a compelling argument to reinforce or otherwise influence behaviour, action, and motivation.
-Sometimes, you may want to persuade your reader to take a particular action or position on an issue.
-To be effective, you should consider how to make effective use of the following elements of persuasion, often referred to as rhetorical appeals.
+When persuading, you are drawing on a number of factors: ethics, emotion, facts, and timeliness.
+Each of these contributes to creating an argument that will move people to align with your goal.
+To be effective, you should consider how to make effective use of these elements of persuasion, often referred to as rhetorical appeals.
 The ancient Greek words are ethos, pathos, logos, and kairos (see Figure 3.4.1).

 (Three Persuasive Appeals, 2017)